ArslanAhmedQ/Advanced-Paint/README.md

 # Advanced-Paint

 The program uses partial MVC (Model, View and Controller) as a structure.
 The different design patterns have been used such as Factory, Strategy and others to implement the paint.
 The common shapes were designed and implemented.
-Shapes feedback (user can see as it draws) was also made possible.
-Different java libraries and tools were used to implement features such as whole Colour Panel, Resolution, Save/Open, Symmetry and Thickness for most of the shapes.
+The shapes feedback (user can see as it draws) was also made possible.
+Many Java Libraries and Tools were used to implement features such as Whole Colour Panel, Resolution, Save/Open, Symmetry and Thickness for most of the shapes.
 The program advanced paint is developed as a team.
 The instructor provided with a skeleton of basic code, notably the scribble package which is used by the paint package.

 ## High Level Architecture: